home-assistant/home-assistant.io/source/_components/gpslogger.md

 ha_iot_class: "Cloud Push"
 ---

 This component sets up integration with [GPSLogger](http://code.mendhak.com/gpslogger/).
-GPSLogger is an open source app for [Android](https://play.google.com/store/apps/details?id=com.mendhak.gpslogger) that allows users to set up a `GET` request to update GPS coordinates.
+GPSLogger is an open source app for [Android](https://play.google.com/store/apps/details?id=com.mendhak.gpslogger) that allows users to set up a `POST` request to update GPS coordinates.
 This can be configured with Home Assistant to update your location.

 Enabling this component will automatically enable the [GPSLogger Device Tracker](/components/device_tracker.gpslogger/).